-20 Surprising Foods That Wreak Havoc On Your Immune System
+20 Surprising Foods That Weaken Your Immune System

 It's more important than ever to take good care of your immune system, and while eating immune-boosting foods like oranges and broccoli can certainly help, avoiding other foods may be even more important.

 "With the coronavirus spreading through communities, there's a lot of talk about important measures like hand-washing, social distancing, and not touching our faces or shaking hands," says Dr. Anna Cabeca, author of Keto-Green 16.
 "Yes, we should be practicing all of these, for sure.
 But not many experts are talking about something I feel is just as vital: strengthening your immune system."